 There has been a defining reversal of supply chain insourcing to outsourcing as a result of the pandemic; 3PLs have demonstrated a heightened capacity for complexity, more agility and two-way scalability for lumpy supply and demand, and a better handle on end-to-end operations prone to disruption.

-As the industry grows more complex, a continued shift toward intelligent warehousing and distribution will call on logistics leaders to balance the ‘brawn’ and ‘brain’ scales, because if either one wanes, operational bottlenecks are likely to surface.
+As the industry grows more complex, a continued shift toward intelligent warehouse management and distribution will call on logistics leaders to balance the ‘brawn’ and ‘brain’ scales, because if either one wanes, operational bottlenecks are likely to surface.